Frequently Asked Questions

 We encourage staff to model and promote walking or cycling to school although staff are eligible for a permit.
 Please contact the school office for a permit.We encourage staff to arrive and leave outside the school streets hours if possible.

 How can I be involved in reviewing the scheme and how will my opinion be heard?

 The street should be visibly calmer, safer and cleaner during the operation times.
 However, we will monitor this closely.

 We will work with schools to collect data on how pupils and staff travel to school.

 We will also use other data collection methods, such as monitoring traffic, taking air quality readings, etc.

 Stakeholder groups will allow people to have a say, meeting regularly to steer the project.
 We will also include focus groups to provide feedback.

 We will be asking as many people as possible to take part in a survey at the start and during other points in the scheme.
-Our first survey is now closed but remember you can contact either Highways or Thinktravel using the email addresses on the home page.
+You can also contact Thinktravel using the email addresses on the home page.

 Why are GCC consulting and how long will this last for?

 In order to consider School Streets as an initiative for Gloucestershire it is important that we carefully consider the implications through a trial lasting up to 18 months.
 Please visit our Experimental Variation Order page for more information.
 This is a legal process enabling representations to be made.
 The consultation process also provides opportunities for comment through surveys, stakeholder and focus group representation, consultation events, social media and through contact with GCC.